acherry-io/dev-container-base/README.md

 #### create-home-dir

 ##### build_home_dir.sh
 This service syncs the home directory from the host to the home directory that will be used on the main dev container.

-> [!IMPORTANT]
->
-> The home directory on the host needs to be set to the same uid:gid that is passed in via the environment variables..
+At the end of the creation, home directory is chown'ed to **USER_UID**:**USER_GID**.

 > [!NOTE]
 >